KeesCBakker/hubot-command-mapper/README.md

 A **command** has the following specification:
 - `name:string`: the name of the command.
 Required.
-- `invoke(tool?: ITool, robot?: any, res?: any, match?: RegExpMatchArray): void`: Called when the command is invoked.
+- `invoke(tool?: ITool, robot?: any, res?: any, match?: RegExpMatchArray, values): void`: Called when the command is invoked.
 The parameters show the scope in which the command was called.
 The match contains captured information.
 Required.
-- `auth:Array<string>`: A list of usernames that will be used to authorize access to the command.
-Optional.
-- `capture:string`: A regex that can be used to match values behind a command.
-Optional.
 - `alias:Array<string>`: A list of aliases of the command.
 Can be used to support multiple names to trigger the command like: `["del", "rm"]`.
 An empty alias is also possible to add default commands to tools.
 Optional.
-- `auth:Array<string>`: Used for user-name based authorization.
-Only the specificed users may access the command.
+- `auth:Array<string>`: A list of usernames that will be used to authorize access to the command.
 Optional.
+- `capture:string`: A regex that can be used to match values behind a command.
+Optional.
+- `parameters:[IParameter]`: a list of named parameters.
+The value of each parameter is added to the `values` object of the invoke callback.
+Possible values: `StringParameter`, `NumberParameter`, `FractionParameter`, `RegExParameter` and `RestParameter`.

 ## Notes
 The tool also supports the reload of tools that have commands in different files like this:
 ```
-const mapper = require("hubot-command-mapper"),
+const { mapper } = require("hubot-command-mapper"),
   connector = require("./norris/connector.js"),
   cmdImpersonate = require("./norris/impersonate.js"),
   cmdNr = require("./norris/nr.js"),